 The reality is that chatbots fit in a very unique use-case and situation, and we have to learn what that is to better leverage it.
+They can be used for basic customer service, sales assistance, or a form of conversational marketing.
 Again, understanding these real-world experiences and situations is what helps us truly understand how, when and why we should be using chatbots.

 Real-World Chatbot Success Stories

 What is interesting is not only the capabilities of chatbots, but the wide use cases that they can fit into.
 While the hype can be dismissed as just hype, it is founded in some reality.